Table of Contents_

 Skiing is a complicated sport, which often turns into a lifestyle all its own.
+Just getting to know goggles like the Smith IO 7 can be a learning experience.
 Getting started skiing can be overwhelming and intimidating, and I should know – as an instructor I spend over 100 days each season teaching new skiers.
+Once you’ve figured out what size skis you need, you should also read our review on how to wax skis.

 Understanding how ski sizes are measured is critical to choosing the right ski, and you won’t make a mistake or be mislead by a salesman if you know how the system works.
 Here’s what a ski measurement looks like: